Chixpy/CHXPas/Tests/CTC/Readme.md

 by Daniel Shiffman were used for testing SDL2 and creating a basic engine in FPC/Lazarus.

-Basically Processing code is ported "as is", althougth it is not very optimized or Pascal friendly.
+Basically, Processing code is ported "as is", althougth it is not very optimized or Pascal friendly.
 The main changes are:

   - No Garbage Collector, so reserved dynamic memory and objects are freed